IvailoAleksandrov/Cypress-Automation-QA-task-MoneyGaming/README.md

 The project is built using Cypress with the Cucumber preprocessor for BDD scenarios.

 ✅ Task 1 - Registration Form Automation
-This test automates the registration process and validates that an error message appears when the Date of Birth is missing.
+<br>This test automates the registration process and validates that an error message appears when the Date of Birth is missing.

 Test Steps:
 Navigate to: MoneyGaming QA Site